What Does a Flagged Email Mean? A Simple Guide

 It’s easy to get overzealous with flags, but resist the urge to flag every message.
 If everything is flagged, nothing is truly prioritized.
 Think of flags as a highlighter for your inbox.
 You wouldn't highlight an entire page of text, would you?
 Reserve flags for the most critical emails requiring immediate action.
 This keeps your focus sharp and prevents flag fatigue.
 Consider creating a system where different colored flags represent different levels of urgency.
 For more insights on effective flagging strategies, check out this guide by Mystrika.

-Track Responses to Flagged Emails
+How to Track Replies to Your Flagged Emails

 Flagging helps you track responses, but it's only effective if you have a system for follow-up.
 When you flag an outgoing message, set a reminder to check for a reply.
 If you haven’t heard back within a reasonable timeframe, follow up appropriately.
 This ensures flagged messages don't slip through the cracks and keeps your communication flowing.
 You can also use flags as reminders to follow up on messages you’ve received.
 Microsoft Support offers helpful tips on using flags for this purpose.